chshersh/chshersh.github.io/posts/2025-01-06-the-most-elegant-configuration-language.md

 strings.

 > ⭐ **BONUS:** Because everything is a string, CCL doesn't require quotes.
 So
-> the config is kept with as little noise as possible.
+> the config doesn't have noise.

 ## Roses are red.
 Violets are blue.
 I love key-value pairs.
 Soon you will too.